It’s not simply what you eat that can influence health, it’s also how you prepare it.

 On the opposite side of that, someone suffering from hypothyroidism with a cold digestive fire, distended/bloated belly, and cold hands and feet would start the process of healing by eating more cooked, roasted and warming foods.
 This would bring more heat into their system to get their body properly digesting food, and absorbing nutrients better.

-It’s wise for you to continue shopping for the best quality food to nourish your system, and then prepare that food accordingly to get the greatest results.
+Continue shopping for the best quality food to nourish your system, and then prepare that food accordingly to get the greatest results.

 - You’ll get access to 10 of my best online cooking classes